sbulen/sjrbTools/README.md

 * ***smf_mark_all_read_merge.php*** - Can be used to mark new forum boards read by the existing board users.
 In my instance, the merged forum was a predecessor to the main forum, and the content was dated.
 SMF2.0.

 For more information about the mergeSMF.php script, check the thread in the forum here: https://www.simplemachines.org/community/index.php?topic=575102.0

+## MySQL to Postgresql Utilities

+**WARNING:** These tools update your forum database.
+Use at your own risk.
+ALWAYS back up your database before use.
+ALWAYS run them in your test environment first to learn how they work & to confirm desired outcomes.

+* ***PGConverter.php*** - Reads output from a mysqldump, then updates it to make it suitable for an import into postgresql.
+* ***PGConvertSeqs.php*** - To be run after conversion from mysql to postgresql.
+Updates sequences to ensure they are in sync with the current data.